header

 Click the image below to pop out a book reader.
 First is English and second is polish

-LEARNING TOOL: CUSTOMER RELATIONSHIP BUILDING
+LEARNING TOOL: CUSTOMER RELATIONSHIP BUILDINGLEARNING TOOL: CUSTOMER RELATIONSHIP BUILDING

-NARZĘDZIE EDUKACYJNE: BUDOWANIE RELACJI Z KLIENTEM
+NARZĘDZIE EDUKACYJNE: BUDOWANIE RELACJI Z KLIENTEMNARZĘDZIE EDUKACYJNE: BUDOWANIE RELACJI Z KLIENTEM

 You can either read the module or listen to this audio book